lakrestofer/zet/DEVLOG.md

 # Devlog

-This document contains a log of my current train of thought
+This document contains an append only log documenting my work on this tool.

 ## 06 Saturday